julianlam/feps/fep/8b32/fep-8b32.md

 The controller of the verification method MUST match the actor of activity, or be associated with that actor.

+#### Nested objects

+Nested objects containing integrity proofs that use [JCS] canonicalization algorithm might not be compatible with JSON-LD processors.
+To avoid verification errors, implementers MAY re-define properties such as `object` as having `@json` type when signing objects containing other signed objects.

+**WARNING: eddsa-jcs-2022 cryptosuite specification is not stable and recommendations for nested objects may change before it becomes a W3C Recommendation.**

 ## Examples

 ### Signed object